cptjack0212/Algorithms/README.md

-# Algorithms
+# Javascript code
-A collection of algorithms I've learned
+A collection of javascript code I've written